duganchen/lasttagger/README.md

 Last Tagger
 ===========

-The Last Tagger is a Last.fm album tagger.
+The Last Tagger is a Last.fm-backed album tagger.

+This only writes a subset of the possible tags (album, artist, album artist, track number and their corresponding mbid tags).
+Use it to prepare an already-tagged collection to use with Last.fm-backed software.

 Dependencies
 ------------